- Download our Singapore Schools Guide

-One unavoidable fact of life in Singapore is, unfortunately, that it's pricey.
-The ritzy lifestyle inevitably comes with a monstrous price tag, but it's also true that the city-state is home to a large percentage of high-earning expats, many of whom have much more disposable income than they might have been used to in their home countries, making the high cost of living a non-issue.
+One unavoidable fact of life in Singapore is its high cost of living.
+The ritzy lifestyle inevitably comes with a monstrous price tag, but it's also true that the city-state is home to a large percentage of high-earning expats, many of whom have much more disposable income than they might have been used to in their home countries, making the high cost of living manageable.

-The island-state is, contrary to some reports, also an ideal place to raise a family.
+The island-state is also, surprisingly to some, an ideal place to raise a family.
 Expats moving to Singapore with children can take comfort in the knowledge that the Lion City is crime-free, clean and safe, while various local and international schools provide an immaculate standard of education.

-All of the above, combined with beautifully balmy year-round weather, exhilarating nightlife and plenty of shopping opportunities, create an enviable lifestyle in this glamorous island city – and, indeed, many expats find themselves staying in Singapore far longer than initially anticipated.
+All of the above, combined with an exhilarating nightlife and plenty of shopping opportunities, create an enviable lifestyle in this glamorous island city – and, indeed, many expats find themselves staying in Singapore far longer than initially anticipated.